eatdust/gaialaxy/README.md

 ### Summary

-Gaialaxy is a Modern Fortran code designed to produce an all sky color image encoding the mean integrated flux coming from all light sources measured by the fantastic [Gaia satellite](https://en.wikipedia.org/wiki/Gaia_(spacecraft)) (ESA),
+Gaialaxy is a modern fortran code designed to produce an all sky color image encoding the mean integrated flux coming from all light sources measured by the fantastic [Gaia satellite](https://en.wikipedia.org/wiki/Gaia_(spacecraft)) (ESA),